-Ashley joined Keystone in January 2015, following the PE investment by Root Capital in the business.
-He is a commercially orientated finance professional with over 25 years' experience.
+Ashley joined Keystone in January 2015 and is a commercially orientated finance professional with over 25 years' experience.
 Having trained with Price Waterhouse, Ashley has spent his career establishing and managing international finance departments for SME businesses operating across the professional services sector.